ChuckMash/AESPHome/README.md

      * How often selected camera lens should send a still
    * Camera Lens
      * Select which camera lens should be considered this devices Camera at this time
+   * LUX Sensor Report Interval
+     * How often to send an idle LUX sensor update
+   * LUX Sensor Report Threshold
+     * How large of a LUX change should be reported immediately outside of the the report interval
    * Movement Reset Time
      * The time it take to reset after "Device Movement" is triggered
    * Movement Sensitivity